 Digital tools are available on our website and provide guided opportunities for deeper investigations of selected works.
 Further information about our collections is available through our Browse Our Collections page, and special exhibitions are detailed on our Exhibitions page.
 For a layout of the museums, you can refer to the Floor Plan.
 Please note that we cannot guarantee that any specific object will be on view.

 Cancellations or changes to the group number can be made up to one week prior to the group’s arrival.
-Refunds cannot be issued for any cancellations or changes made after this period.

 The Harvard Art Museums are located at 32 Quincy Street, in Cambridge, Massachusetts.
 Please visit our Plan Your Visit page for directions and for details on arriving by car, subway, or walking.

 Please note that the Harvard Art Museums do not have parking.
 Groups arriving by bus should be dropped off on Prescott Street near the corner of Broadway.
 There is limited space for school buses to park at the Harvard Stadium.
 To inquire about parking, please reach out to the Harvard Transportation and Parking Office in advance of your visit at email@example.com.
 Please include the date and time of the parking needed, the number of buses, and a note that the group will be visiting the Harvard Art Museums.
 Parking fees may apply.